semgrep/semgrep-docs/docs/deployment/add-semgrep-to-cicd.md

-import MoreHelp from "/src/components/MoreHelp" import PlatformAddRepo from "/src/components/procedure/_platform-add-repo.md" import PlatformDetectGhRepos from "/src/components/procedure/_platform-detect-ghrepos.md"
+import MoreHelp from "/src/components/MoreHelp" import PlatformAddRepo from "/src/components/procedure/_platform-add-repo.md" import PlatformDetectGhRepos from "/src/components/procedure/_platform-detect-ghrepos.md" import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Add Semgrep to CI/CD
+# Add Semgrep to CI

 :::note Your deployment journey
 - You have [<i class="fa-regular fa-file-lines"></i> created a Semgrep account and organization](/deployment/create-account-and-orgs).